discretegames/runmany/README.md

 The `"command"` key of a language object in the `"languages"` array defines the terminal command that is run to execute the language.

-Placeholders like `$file` and `$dir` are used in a command to refer to the temporary file RunMany creates for the code of each program it runs, or the directory that file is stored in.
+Placeholders like `$file` and `$dir` are used in a command to refer to the temporary file RunMany creates for the code of each program it runs, or the directory that file is stored in:

 | Placeholder  | Portion of `.../dir/file.ext`   |
 | ------------ | ------------------------------- |